MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/install-az-ps.md

 > [!IMPORTANT]
 >
-> You can have both the `AzureRM` and `Az` modules installed at the same time.
+> You can have both the AzreRM and Az modules installed at the same time.
 If you have both modules installed, __don't enable aliases__.
-> Enabling aliases will cause conflicts between `AzureRM` cmdlets and `Az` command aliases, and could cause unexpected behavior.
+> Enabling aliases will cause conflicts between AzureRM cmdlets and Az command aliases, and could cause unexpected behavior.
-> It's recommended that before installing the `Az` module, you uninstall `AzureRM`.
-You can always uninstall `AzureRM` or enable aliases
+> It's recommended that before installing the Az module, you uninstall AzureRM.
+You can always uninstall AzureRM or enable aliases
 > at any time.
 To learn about the AzureRM command aliases, see [Migrate from AzureRM to Az](migrate-from-azurerm-to-az.md).
-> For uninstall instructions, see [Uninstall the Azure PowerShell module (AzureRM)](uninstall-az-ps.md).
+> For uninstall instructions, see [Uninstall the AzureRM module](uninstall-az-ps.md#uninstall-the-azurerm-module).

 To install modules at a global scope, you need elevated privileges to install modules from the PowerShell Gallery.
 To install Azure PowerShell, run the following command in an elevated session ("Run as Administrator" on Windows, or with superuser privileges on macOS or Linux):